mlarocca/Javascript/README.markdown

 A collection of various JavaScript utilities and patterns

+## Utilities (utils.js)

+** Required by HTML 5 Storage and Asynchronous Image Loader ** Various utilities functions added to Arrays and Objects prototypes, plus a Utils object added to global namespace which provides a few more useful functions.

 ## HTML 5 Storage

 A wrapper for the HTML 5 local storage functionalities; it exposes an interface to friendly handle session and persistent storage, handle browser compatibility and quota errors